-Dale Earnhardt Jr.’s Car Will Sport 100K Fans’ Names At Talladega
+Dale Earnhardt Jr.’s No. 88 Will Sport 100,000 Fans’ Names At Talladega

 Dale Earnhardt Jr. and his long-time sponsor Mountain Dew will honor thousands of lucky fans during their final race together.

 Earnhardt and Mountain Dew recently launched the Ride With Jr. contest, from which they will select 100,000 fans, whose names will be included in his No. 88 Chevrolet SS’s paint scheme during the Monster Energy NASCAR Cup Series Alabama 500.
 The opportunity is especially unique, as the Oct.
-15 race not only will be Earnhardt’s final Cup race with Mountain Dew, but likely his final one at Talladega Superspeedway.
+15 race not only will be Earnhardt’s final Cup race with Mountain Dew, but likely his final running at Talladega Superspeedway.

 “I think it’s pretty cool that fans will have the opportunity to get their names on our Mountain Dew Chevy for my last race at Talladega,” Earnhardt told For The Win.

-The 42-year-old Hendrick Motorsports driver currently is in the middle of his farewell circuit, which involves lots of gifts, as they often do for great athletes.
+The 42-year-old Hendrick Motorsports driver currently is in the midst of his farewell circuit, which involves lots of gifts, as they often do for great athletes.
 But he also is on his JR Nation APPRECI88ION Tour, which is all about Earnhardt showing his appreciation for those within the sport, rather than the other way around.

 “Our whole idea on finishing up the season is to try to show our appreciation to our fans and everyone in the industry on making this an incredibly enjoyable ride, so this is another great way to do that,” Earnhardt said, via FTW.